-- Open the external DC and AC disconnects switches. - Disconnect any power supplies that may be connected to the UNO-DM-COM KIT and UNO-DM-PLUS-COM ETHERNET KIT. - Disconnect any cables from the inverter: - DC cables - AC cables - Any cables that may be connected to the UNO-DM-COM KIT UNO-DM-PLUS-COM ETHERNET KIT - Disconnect any conduits from the inverter. - Remove the screw on the lower bracket used to secure the inverter to the wall or frame. - Proceed to unlock the inverter from the bracket by pushing the two lock springs (2) (one for each side of the inverter) and pulling forward the lower part of the inverter, at the same time (figures (A) and (B)). - Remove the inverter from the wall bracket pulling it up (figures ^B) and ^C).
+- Open the external DC and AC disconnects switches. - Disconnect any power supplies that may be connected to the UNO-DM-COM KIT or UNO-DM-PLUS-ETHERNET COM KIT. - Disconnect any cables from the inverter: - DC cables - AC cables - Any cables that may be connected to the UNO-DM-COM KIT or UNO-DM-PLUS-ETHERNET COM KIT - Disconnect any conduits from the inverter. - Remove the screw on the lower bracket used to secure the inverter to the wall or frame. - Proceed to unlock the inverter from the bracket by pushing the two lock springs (one for each side of the inverter) and pulling forward the lower part of the inverter, at the same time (figures (and B).